48 Hours in Laughlin, Nevada

 When Las Vegas casino owner Don Laughlin bought this former miner’s outpost in the mid-1960s, it was a one-motel town.
 Well, technically not even a town.
 But the U.S. Postal Service insisted that the new owner name his purchase—six acres of Colorado River-adjacent land at the southern tip of Nevada—and Laughlin was born.

-Though the names Don originally floated—“Riverside” and “Casino”—were reportedly dismissed by the postal inspector, their messaging was hardly lost to the ages: Laughlin has since grown into a glittering riverside boulevard of nine casinos (and thousands of hotel rooms).
+Though the names Don originally floated—“Riverside” and “Casino”—were reportedly dismissed by the postal inspector, their messaging proved prophetic: Laughlin has since grown into a glittering riverside boulevard of nine casinos (and thousands of hotel rooms).

 And while this ghost-town-to-boomtown story had always intrigued me—as had the famed double-digit room rates—I ultimately booked a trip to check out Laughlin’s lesser known side: gateway to year-round desert adventure.
 Here’s how I spent one full, amazing weekend there—and how you may want to, as well.